All Products

 Associate with an Atomic Metric

-When you define an Atomic Metric, you can select an appropriate Measurement Unit based on the statistical data type of the Atomic Metric.
+When defining an Atomic Metric, select an appropriate Measurement Unit based on the statistical data type of the Atomic Metric.

 A Naming Dictionary provides standardized definitions for the roots and morphemes of business terms, Physical Tables, and fields.
-It serves as an enterprise-level library for naming conventions.
+It serves as an enterprise-level library for naming conventions, allowing you to check whether table and field names in your data warehouse layers comply with agreed-upon naming standards.

 Define a Naming Dictionary

-1. On the Data Standard page, click Naming Dictionary in the left-side navigation pane to go to the Naming Dictionary page.
+1. On the Data Standard page, click Naming Dictionary in the left-side navigation pane.

 Use a Naming Dictionary